-Please review these 'Frequently Asked Questions' and then if you have further questions, we encourage you to reach out to us by emailing Susan DeMocker, Associate Director of Research Protections, at sdemocker@pace.edu.
+Please review these 'Frequently Asked Questions' and then if you have further questions, we encourage you to reach out to us by emailing paceirb@pace.edu.

-1. What does the 'pause' mean for research studies involving in-person, face-to-face interactions with research participants ?
+1. What does the 'pause' mean for research studies involving in-person, face-to-face interactions with research participants?